lepinkainen/hovimestari/.clinerules/go-codestyle.md

 ### Dependencies

-- Prefer standard library solutions when possible.
+- Prefer standard library solutions when possible, suggest libraries when appropriate.
+- Don't write solutions from scratch if a well-known and widely used library exists
 - Minimize external dependencies, unless an external dependency makes the code more cleaner or efficient.
 - Pin dependency versions in go.mod.
+- Run `go mod tidy` after adding new libraries

 ### Testing